 Dylan Tapp brings the gravel to your picnic lunch.
 Always ready to shake your bones with hard-hitting vocals and a powerhouse stage presence, it's impossible to miss this reptile on the stage.
-With his title as the band's "Resident Lemmy", Dylan exhibits a mature songwriting style that leans on indie and pop influences, all the while letting the strength and depth of his lyrics float in the melodies.
+His mature songwriting style leans on indie and pop influences, all the while letting the strength and depth of his lyrics float in the melodies.

-A sommelier of tasty licks, Graeme Wray draws upon influences from master shredders of the golden era of rock and roll.
-He's able to swoon audiences with his voice and immediately shift gears into a high-grade shred-athon.
+A sommelier of tasty licks, Graeme Wray draws upon influences from the golden era of rock and roll.
+He's able to swoon audiences with his soothing voice and immediately shift gears into a high-grade shredathon.
 With his heart on his sleeve, it's said that some of the juices actually run down on to the strings as they provide a fuller sound for his ballads.

 "The whole thing was snappy and dynamic, but what started off bluesy progressed into a groovier, salsa-influenced set with Caribbean vibes.
 They wrapped up with drummer Nathan Shelby abandoning his drums to freestyle at the front of the stage—all this affirming that Sexweather is even better live than their EP suggests." - Olivia Perry, HOLY SMOKES MUSIC